-The Trustee-Manager has formalised the matters which are specifically reserved for decision and approval by the Board.
-These matters are in relation to:
+The Trustee-Manager has formalised the following matters which are specifically reserved for decision and approval by the Board:

-Outside of the matters reserved specifically for the Board’s decision, the Board has delegated the management of the day to day operations to the Management of RHT TM as well as the decision making over certain operational matters in order to facilitate operational efficiency.
+Apart from the matters reserved specifically for the Board’s decision and approval, the Board has delegated the supervision of the day to day operations as well as the decision making over certain operational matters to the management of RHT TM in order to facilitate operational efficiency.

-Newly appointed Directors to the Board of RHT TM are issued an appointment letter that spells out their duties and obligations as a Director, whereby they are required to objectively discharge their duties and responsibilities at all times as fiduciaries in the interests of RHT and RHT TM.
-They will also be briefed by senior management to provide an overview of the business of RHT as well as the key policies and Board processes.
+Newly appointed Directors to the Board of RHT TM are issued an appointment letter which spells out their duties and obligations as a Director, whereby they are required to objectively discharge their duties and responsibilities at all times as fiduciaries in the interests of RHT and RHT TM.
+A briefing is also conducted by senior management to provide an overview of the business of RHT as well as the key policies and Board processes.
 Material documents pertaining to RHT are also made available to the new Directors.
-Where there are first time Directors being appointed to the Board, they will be provided external training by professional providers, such as the Singapore Institute of Directors, on what they need to know as a Director of a listed company in Singapore.
-The Independent Directors conduct a site visit to India every year where the assets of RHT are located.
+First time Directors who are appointed to the Board will also be provided external training by professional providers, such as the Singapore Institute of Directors, on what they need to know as a Director of a listed company in Singapore.
+The Independent Directors seek to conduct a site visit to India every year where the assets of RHT are located.
 During the site visit, the Independent Directors also meet with the India based senior management of RHT and external professionals such as internal auditors and external auditors.

 The Trustee-Manager monitors new laws, regulations and rules that are implemented, for implications on RHT and RHT TM.
 Where relevant, Directors are updated about the changes to existing or new rules and regulations.
-There have been briefings conducted during Board meetings whereby either the senior management or external professionals have briefed the Directors on new developments or where the Board deems that expert advice is required in order to formulate key decisions.
-In FY2017, management briefed the Board on the Monetary Authority of Singapore’s (“MAS”) new Guidelines on Outsourcing.
-Industry experts were also invited to give a presentation on the recent developments in the Indian healthcare industry.
+There have been briefings conducted during Board meetings whereby either senior management or external professionals update the Directors on new developments or where the Board deems that expert advice is required in order to formulate key decisions.
+In FY2018, management briefed the Board on the implementation of the Goods and Services Tax (“GST”) in India, proposed changes to the Code of Corporate Governance and Quarterly Reporting Framework, as well as the launch of the Governance Index for Trusts (“GIFT”).
 KPMG Services Pte.
-Ltd. (“KPMG”) also briefed the Board on the overall state of RHT’s corporate governance disclosures and provided recommendations for improvement.
-Where required, the Trustee-Manager also arranges and funds the training for Directors, to ensure that they are kept abreast of any regulatory changes.
+Ltd. (“KPMG”) also briefed the Board on the new Singapore Exchange Limited (“SGX”) rule which requires all listed companies in Singapore to prepare an annual Sustainability Report.
+Where required, the Trustee-Manager also arranges and funds the training for Directors so that they are kept abreast of any regulatory changes.
 Our Directors also received copies of the recent guidebooks purchased by RHT TM which were released in Singapore for the ARMC, NC and RC.

 Principle 2: There should be a strong and independent element on the Board, which is able to exercise objective judgement on corporate affairs independently, in particular, from Management and 10% shareholders.
 No individual or small group of individuals should be allowed to dominate the Board’s decision making.

-The Board of RHT TM is made up of seven Directors, of which a majority or four of the Directors are independent and Non-executive Directors.
-The remaining three Directors, including the Chairman of the Board, are Executive and Non-independent Directors.
+There are seven Directors on the Board of RHT TM, of which a majority or five of the Directors, including the Chairman of the Board, are independent and Non-executive Directors.
+The remaining two Directors are Executive and Non-independent Directors.

 The BTR provides that:

-Once every year, and as and when the circumstances require, the NC will assess the independence of each Director.
-The NC has carried out its assessment, and with the concurrence of the Board, considered and found Mr Sydney Michael Hwang, Mr Eng Meng Leong, Dr Yogendra Nath Mathur and Mr Peter Joseph Seymour Rowe to be independent from:
+The NC determines the independence of each Director annually, or as and when required.
+The NC has carried out its assessment for FY2018, and with the concurrence of the Board, considered and found Mr Vivek Mehra, Mr Sydney Michael Hwang, Mr Eng Meng Leong, Dr Yogendra Nath Mathur and Mr Peter Joseph Seymour Rowe to be independent from:

-Currently, the Board does not comprise of any Director who has served on the Board for more than nine years from the date of his first appointment.
-Refer to page 64 of the CG Report for details on the appointment dates of the Board of Directors.
+The Board does not currently comprise of any Director who has served on the Board for more than nine years from the date of his first appointment.
+Refer to page 83 of the CG Report for details on the appointment dates of the Board of Directors.

-The current Board comprise of seven Directors with extensive experience in various fields ranging from legal, investments, tax and accounting to healthcare.
+The current Board comprises of seven Directors with extensive experience in various fields ranging from legal, investments, tax and accounting to healthcare.
 Although none of the current Board of Directors are female, RHT TM does not discriminate against gender diversity within the Board.
-However, RHT TM does not actively set targets on the proportion of males to females sitting on the Board.
+However, RHT TM does not actively set targets on the proportion of male to female Board members.
 Instead, Board of Directors are appointed based on best fit and qualification for the role.

 1 Independent from management and business relationships with the Trustee-Manager as defined under Section 3 of the BTR.